Lavender

 The sweet fragrant purple flowers are excellent for drying, making oils, or used along pathways to be brushed up against.
 Lavender is a great plant to use as a flowering hedge, and the bumblebees love it.
 We offer many different types of hardy lavender including:

-Lavandula angustifolia (English lavender) Common lavender, or true lavender with great cold hardiness (zone 5).
+Lavandula angustifolia (English lavender): Common lavender, or true lavender with great cold hardiness (zone 5).
 Wispy, early to mid summer purple/violet/pink blooms.
-2-3ft tall and wide. ex hidcote, or munstead
+2-3ft tall and wide.
+Varieties include:

-Lavandula x intermedia (hybrid lavender) Great cold tolerance and heat tolerance.
-Grows in a shrubby compact mound about 2.5 feet tall and wide.
+Lavandula x intermedia (hybrid lavender): Also called Lavandin, this variety is a larger, more heat tolerant variety.
+It has silvery leaves and grows in a shrubby compact mound about 2.5 feet tall and wide.
 Extremely aromatic.
+Varieties include:

 Botanical Name